lionisakis/MSR_Enhancing/README.md

 ## Finding:
 * Almost in all repositories have Compile and Test dependencies

+* Provided, Runtime and Managed dependencies were rarely used.

 * Meaningful independence is less than Separable independence

 * Junit is the most used Test API